maizzle/maizzle.com/content/docs/transformers/markdown.md

 ---
 title: "Markdown"
-description: "Transform markdown in your HTML emails"
+description: "Transform markdown in your HTML emails."
 ---

 # Markdown